charlottegeo/Jukebox-Project/README.md

 - Manage queues in admin panel
 - Spotify API and YouTube API integration
 - Updates queue in real time for users
+- Real-time BPM analysis

 ## Installation

-In your terminal, clone into the repo, set up your virtual environment, and then run `pip install -r requirements.txt`.
+In your terminal, clone into the repo.
 Make a new .env file that looks like this:

 ```